 Source: U.S. Energy Information Administration, Monthly Energy Review

-The average U.S. home consumes about 30 kWh per day, according to the EPA.
-The average household solar energy system size in the U.S is 5 kilowatts (kW), which is exposed to full sun from four to six hours per day.
+The average U.S. home consumed about 10,972 kWh per year, according to 2018 data from the U.S. Energy Information Administration.
+The average household solar energy system size in the U.S is 6.2 kilowatts (kW), which is exposed to full sun from four to six hours per day.
 The average array falls a bit short of offsetting 100 percent of a household’s needs, but for the sake of argument, let’s say it does.

-When comparing the environmental impact of using different energy types, the EPA uses metric tons of CO2 emissions per unit of energy as its yardstick.
+When comparing the environmental impact of using different energy types, the Environmental Protection Agency (EPA) uses metric tons of CO2 emissions per unit of energy as its yardstick.

-According to the EPA, the use of 30 kWh of electricity creates 0.021 metric tons per day CO2 using national averages for fuel burned at U.S. power plants.
+According to the EPA, 10,972 kWh of electricity creates 7.8 metric tons of CO2 using national averages for fuel burned at U.S. power plants.
 (Your amount will vary based on your region.)

 Annualized, 0.021 metric tons per day equals 7.6 tons of CO2 per year.

-That’s equal to the CO2 released by the consumption of 17.8 barrels of oil.
+That’s equal to the CO2 released by the consumption of 18Fultimately barrels of oil.

 In other words, an average household solar array offsets the equivalent of almost 18 barrels of oil per year.